appium/appium-xcuitest-driver/docs/execute-methods.md

 Either `true` or `false`, where `true` means disabling of the condition inducer has been successful

+### mobile: calibrateWebToRealCoordinatesTranslation

+Calibrates web to real coordinates translation.
+This API can only be called from Safari web context.
+It must load a custom page to the browser, and then restore the original one, so don't call it if you can potentially lose the current web app state.
+The outcome of this API is then used in `nativeWebTap` mode.
+The returned value could also be used to manually transform web coordinates to real devices ones in client scripts.

+It is adviced to call this API at least once before changing the device orientation or device screen layout as the recetly received value is cached for the session lifetime and may become obsolete.

+#### Returned Result

+An object with a single `offset` property.
+The property has two subproperties: `dx` and `dy` used to properly shift Safari web element coordinates into native context.

 ### mobile: updateSafariPreferences

 Updates preferences of Mobile Safari on Simulator